guyvolvo/canopy.py-/README.md

-Canopy is a Python-based OSINT framework designed to help individuals discover, organize, and analyze publicly available information about their own digital footprint.
+Canopy is a Python-based OSINT (Open-Source Intelligence) framework designed to help individuals discover, organize, and analyze publicly available information about their own digital footprint. \
-Canopy was developed and tested exclusively on my own publicly available data as a learning and portfolio project.
+Note: Canopy was developed and tested exclusively on my own publicly available data as a learning and portfolio project.

 # Project Goals